surlykke/Go-Generics-with-constraints/README.md

 The C++ community is attempting to fix this by introducing 'concepts', currently slated for inclusion in C++20.

 C++ concepts describe traits that a type parameter or a set of type parameters may be required to have, and they would be checked at the point of instantiation, to allow the compiler to issue simpler warnings.

-C++ concepts are a lot more complicated than the constraint system I've described here.
-One reason being that Go's type system is much simpler.
+C++ concepts are both a a lot more powerful and a lot more complicated than the constraint system I've described here.
+One factor that allows for some simplicity in this proposal is Go's type
+system:

-Consider the expression `a < b`:  When you that in a Go program, you know that
+Consider the expression `a < b`.
+When you encounter that in a Go program, you know that

 * `a` and `b` have same type
 * The underlying type of `a` and `b` must be `string` or one of the non-complex number types.
 * The result of the expression is `bool`

-In C++ you know a lot less - the types of `a` and `b` can be anything as can the result.
+In C++ you'd know a lot less - `a` and `b` may have any type as may the result.

 Also, if I understand correctly, while C++ concepts limits what concrete types may be substituted for a type parameter, they do _not_ limit what may be done with a type parameter in a generic definition, so they do not provide 'generic type safety' like this proposal does.

 ### Backward compability